-In my 15+ years of marketing experience, I’ve led in-house marketing teams with multi-million dollar marketing budgets, I’ve helped small businesses with very few resources, and I’m now part of a company that provides outsourced marketing.
-Along the way, I’ve learned that there’s no such thing as one size fits all.
+In my 20+ years of marketing experience, I've helped in-house marketing teams with multi-million dollar marketing budgets, I've assisted small businesses with very few resources, and I'm now part of a company that provides outsourced marketing.
+Along the way, I've learned that there's no such thing as one size fits all.
 Here are a few of the options small businesses have, and some of my insights from those experiences.

 Insourcing (or in-house marketing)

 This is usually the first solution business owners consider when seeking marketing support.
 And it makes sense: When your phones start ringing off the hook, you hire a receptionist.
-When your books become complex enough to require more frequent oversight, you hire an accountant.
+When your books become complex enough to require more frequent oversight, you hire an accountant (or CFO).
 And so when an owner’s business reaches the size that necessitates a more intentional marketing program, their first thought is to fill the role with a person.